SheetJS/docs.sheetjs.com/docz/docs/07-csf/index.md

 import DocCardList from '@theme/DocCardList';
 import {useCurrentSidebarCategory} from '@docusaurus/theme-common';

-The "Common Spreadsheet Format" (CSF) is the object model used by SheetJS.
+The "Common Spreadsheet Format" is the object model used by SheetJS.
 This section covers the JS representation of workbooks, worksheets, cells, ranges, addresses and other features.